vcvpaiva/NLIMath/README.md

 The TAC corpus can be found at https://github.com/ToposInstitute/tac-corpus.

-A selection of 436 sentences of the TAC corpus (some are empty), selected by size (not too big, not too small) and lack of LaTeX is in https://github.com/ToposInstitute/tac-corpus/blob/main/golden-attempt/examples.txt and is repeated here for convenience as Experiment2.txt.
+A selection of 436 sentences of the TAC corpus (some are empty), selected by size (not too big, not too small) and lack of LaTeX is in https://github.com/ToposInstitute/tac-corpus/blob/main/golden-attempt/examples.txt and is repeated here for convenience both as Experiment2.txt in the folder Experiment436 and as the file 436sentences.txt

 The nLab corpus (from around 2020) is at https://github.com/ToposInstitute/nlab-corpus.